apiato/documentation/docs/features/pagination.md

 ## Skip the Pagination Limit {#skip-the-pagination-limit}

-You can allow developers to skip the pagination limit as follow:
+You can allow developers to skip the pagination limit as follows:

 First, you need to enable that feature from the server by setting `PAGINATION_SKIP` to `true` (`PAGINATION_SKIP=true`).